fenago/datastax-enterprise-cassandra/DS201-Exercises/md/13 Consistency - Solution.md

 WHERE tag = 'cassandra';
 ```
 22) Now, bring down the node containing your replica.
 Keep track of which node this is.
 Wait for the node to terminate before continuing.
-Use either dsetool or nodetool to
+Use either nodetool or nodetool to
 verify that both of your replica nodes are down (the nodes responsible for the
 cassandra tag).